Frequently asked questions

 What is a diffusion model?

-A diffusion model generates images (or video, or audio) by starting from random noise and removing it step by step until a coherent result emerges, guided by your prompt.
-Flux, Stable Diffusion, and most image generators are diffusion models.
-In NodeTool you run them as nodes alongside everything else.
+A diffusion model makes an image, video, or sound by starting from random noise and clearing it away step by step, guided by your prompt, until a clear result appears.
+Flux, Stable Diffusion, and most image generators work this way.
+In NodeTool you run them as blocks alongside everything else.

 Read more →